JoslynFu/Extinction-Analysis/assignment/extinction-assignment.md

     # … with 909 more rows, and 5 more variables: scientific_name <chr>,
     #   category <chr>, infra_rank <chr>, infra_name <chr>, population <chr>

+Here’s a quick example to see how we can extract the approximate extinction date from the data:

 ``` r
 name <- extinct$scientific_name[[919]]
 url <- paste0(base_url, "/api/v3/species/narrative/", name, args, token)